-So, why so many people are quiet about it.
-The number one reason for this is fear.
+So, you might wonder, why so many people are quiet about it.?

-Most common physical signs are bruises and cuts.
-If you see these things in a friend more common than usual, then there’s a great possibility that he or she is being abused.
+The most common physical signs in an abusive relationship are bruises and cuts.
+If you see these things in a friend more frequently than usual, then there’s a high possibility that they are being abused.

-What is usual?
-A normal person can cut himself, fall on the ground by mistake, but that might happen once or twice a year.
-If bruises and cuts appear once a month or once in two months, or maybe more often, and the person is always giving excuses for them which seem illogical, then chances are big that physical abuse is happening in that relationship.
+If bruises and cuts appear once a month or once in two months, or maybe more often, and the person is always giving excuses for them, which seem illogical.
+The chances are big that abuse is happening in that relationship.

-Other physical signs include burns, black eyes, often unexplained trips to the hospital, etc. All people care about hurting themselves, so if injuries occur often it is a clear sign to raise the alarm about domestic violence.
+Other signs of abuse include burns, black eyes, often unexplained trips to the hospital, etc. All people care about hurting themselves, so if injuries occur, often it is a clear sign to raise the alarm about domestic violence.

-Victims of physical abuse often try to hide the fact that they are being abused.
+Victims of physical abuse often try to hide the fact that they are being abused or enduring physical violence.
 They do that because of shame, fear, or simply because they are confused and don’t know how to act or ask for help.

 Whatever the reason is, turning our heads the other way in these cases means that we are accomplices to such crimes.

-If there are no clear behavioral and physical signs, it doesn’t mean that a person is not going under a physical abuse of some kind.
-It might take longer, but emotional signs will inevitably occur.
-Physical abuse is frustrating and exhausting, so after a while, the person will start feeling depressed, or have no will to live.
-Fear, phobias, social isolation, withdrawal are also signs of abuse.
+If there are no clear behavioral and physical signs of abuse, it doesn’t mean that a person is not going under the mistreatment of any kind.
+It might take longer to spot abusing, but emotional signs will inevitably occur.

-If a person close to you has some of these signs, try and talk to him or her about it.
-They’ll probably deny it, but sometimes talk is exactly what they need to open up and start resolving the problem.
+If a person close to you has some of these signs of abuse, try and talk to them about it.
+The victim of the assault would probably deny it, but sometimes talk is exactly what they need to open up and start resolving the problem.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.